HubRise/website/APPS-TEMPLATE/en/terminology.md

 ## Correspondence Table - DELETE THIS TITLE IF THE ABOVE SECTION IS DELETED

 HubRise and SOLUTION each use their own terminology.
-The same concept can therefore have a different designation in each SOLUTION.
+The same concept can therefore have a different name in each of the two systems.
 The correspondence table below shows these differences.

 | SOLUTION | HubRise     | Description                                                                      |
 | -------- |-------------| -------------------------------------------------------------------------------- |